metarank/metarank/doc/data-sources.md

   flink.stream.efo.consumername: metarank # custom consumer name
 ```

+#### AWS Authentication

+Kinesis source uses a default auth chain from the AWS SDK, so all the possible ways of
+authentication are supported, see the upstream [Flink Kinesis connector docs](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/kinesis/)
+for details.

+TLDR version for impatient:
+* Use IAM roles when possible
+* add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env vars to manually supply the keys.

 ### REST API

 It's possible to ingest real-time feedback events directly using the REST API of Metarank.
 Under the hood, the API has